OpenNeuroDerivatives/ds004006-fmriprep/README.md

 # ds004006 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004006](https://openneuro.org/datasets/ds004006).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004006](https://openneuro.org/datasets/ds004006).

 ## Methods